-Upon the closing of this offering, we will have outstanding an aggregate of shares of our common stock, assuming the underwriters do not exercise their over-allotment option and no options outstanding as of November 30, 2011 or the warrant issuable pursuant to our license agreement with Poniard Pharmaceuticals, Inc. are exercised and no shares underlying the restricted stock units granted effective upon the closing of this offering are issued.
+Upon the closing of this offering, we will have outstanding an aggregate of 20,234,116 shares of our common stock, assuming the underwriters do not exercise their over-allotment option and no options outstanding as of December 31, 2011 or the warrant issuable pursuant to our license agreement with Poniard Pharmaceuticals, Inc. are exercised and no shares underlying the restricted stock units granted effective upon the closing of this offering are issued.

-Of the shares to be outstanding immediately after the closing of this offering, we expect that the shares to be sold in this offering will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act.
-The remaining shares of our common stock outstanding after this offering will be "restricted securities" under Rule 144, and we expect that substantially all of these restricted securities will be subject to either the 180-day or 360-day lock-up period under the lock-up agreements as described below.
-These restricted securities may be sold in the public market only if registered or pursuant to an exemption from registration, such as Rule 144 or Rule 701 under the Securities Act
+Of the shares to be outstanding immediately after the closing of this offering, we expect that the 5,500,000 shares to be sold in this offering will be freely tradable without restriction under the Securities Act unless purchased by our "affiliates," as that term is defined in Rule 144 under the Securities Act, including certain of our principal stockholders and their affiliated entities that have indicated an interest in purchasing shares in this offering.
+The remaining 14,734,116 shares of our common stock outstanding after this offering will be "restricted securities" under Rule 144.
+All of the shares purchased in this offering by our existing stockholders and all of these restricted securities will be subject to either the 180-day or 360-day lock-up period under the lock-up agreements as described below.
+These restricted securities may be sold in the public market only if registered or pursuant to an exemption from registration, such as Rule 144 or Rule 701 under the Securities Act.